Skip to content

 STIX/TAXII

-STIX TAXII (Structured Threat Information eXpression and Trusted Automated eXchange of Indicator Information) are cybersecurity standards developed to improve defence strategies against cyber attacks.
+STIX TAXII (Structured Threat Information eXpression and Trusted Automated eXchange of Indicator Information) are cybersecurity standards developed to improve defence strategies against cyberattacks.
 Comparing stix vs taxi, stix is the cyber threat information component, while taxii is how that information is relayed, e.g., via services and message exchanges.
 Stix/taxii are an open-sharing and community-driven effort, and unlike previous methods of collaboration, they are machine-readable and easily automated.

 Strategic intelligence provides a long-term view of the risks that could impact an organisation.
 Strategic cyber intelligence enables organisations to understand the financial and reputational consequences of cyber threats, and covers a wide range of information, including technical, political and social, gathered from multiple sources.
 Strategic threat intelligence helps organisations make key decisions, allocate resources and strengthen their security.